MohammadTahaBatoomi/Quantum_Bilders/README.md

 **The First AI‑Based Digital Content Creation Event**
 Organized by **Basij Danesh‑Amoozi** ✌️

-This competition focuses on creating:
+This event challenges participants to create:
 - 📱 Mobile Applications
 - 🎮 Games
 - 🎨 Digital Content

-powered by **Artificial Intelligence**, innovation, and creativity.
+powered by **Artificial Intelligence**, creativity, and modern technology.

-We are here to build meaningful products and shape the digital future. 🔥
+We are here to build impactful digital products and shape the future. 🔥

 ---

-## 🏫 Academic Affiliation
+## 🏫 Academic & Educational Affiliation
 This team is proudly formed and supported by:

 **Nemouneh Dolati – Mandegar Intelligent Technical High School
 Imam Sadegh (AS)**
+*(from the esteemed Modares School of Smart Arts Mandegar Imam Sadegh

+In collaboration with the educational institute:

+**Pouyeshgaran Danesh & Maharat Sadra Institute**
-> A forward‑thinking educational environment focused on technology, innovation, and future‑ready skills.
+*A center focused on developing advanced technical, digital, and future‑ready skills.*

 ---

 ## 🧠 Who We Are
-**NeuroCraft** is a young, ambitious, and technically driven team specializing in:
+**NeuroCraft** is a motivated and forward‑thinking team specializing in:

 - Mobile App Development (React Native)
 - Artificial Intelligence & Prompt Engineering
-- Clean Architecture & Scalable Design
+- Clean Architecture & Scalable Systems
-- User‑Focused Digital Experiences
+- User‑Centered Digital Experiences

 We don’t just participate in competitions —
-**we aim to set the standard.**
+**we aim to lead, innovate, and inspire.**

 ---